Homemade Chicken Pot Pie

-For a lattice top crust take second curst and cut into strips.
-Then place every other other strip across the top, turn 45 degrees and weave the remaining strips into the the ones already on top.
+For a lattice top crust I take the second crust and cut into even strips.
+Then roll back every other other strip and place new piece across the top of others, at a 45 degrees angle.
+Flip the rolled up pieces over the new piece and roll up the alternate pieces creating a weave with remaining strips on top.
 Feel free to follow the lattice top tutorial available here, in my Apple Pie post.
-It makes a pretty crust that is impressive for dinner guest post it allows the pie to steam with out cutting vents holes.
+It makes a pretty crust that is impressive for your dinner guests plus it allows the pie to steam with out having to cutting vents holes.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS